 Weekend Holidays

 When a statutory holiday falls on a weekend, it is observed the following Monday.
-This ensures that employees still get the benefit of a day off, even if the holiday falls on a weekend.
+This ensures that employees still get the employee benefit of a day off, even if the holiday falls on a weekend.

 However, Canada Day (July 1st) is observed on the following Tuesday if it falls on a Sunday to keep the observance close to the actual holiday date.

-Key Takeaways for Manitoba Employers
+Key Takeaways: Management Tips for Manitoba Employers

 - Provide employees with a calendar of exact holiday dates for the year